SER516-S19/project3-team2/README.md

 2. The Quiz files created are store in the home directory of your system.
 There will be one "quiz" folder created inside the homedirectory.
 All the Quiz files will be stored here.

+3. To execute the Java project preferably use command line.

-### For Windows / Mac commands to run our project
+### For Windows / Mac commands to run our applications

+1. Go to application-jars folder and execute:
-1. java -jar Student.jar
+2. java -jar Student.jar
-2. java -jar Professor.jar
+3. java -jar Professor.jar